 Alternatively, you can also freeze the sausage rolls once they are already cooked.
 Once they come out of the oven, allow them to cool completely before wrapping and placing into the freezer.
 They’ll last in the freezer for about two weeks and you can simply defrost and reheat them in a moderate oven whenever you feel like a tasty snack.

 That’s all there is to it.
 These beef sausage rolls are a great option for parties or to serve for afternoon tea.
 If you try this recipe, be sure to leave a comment and let me know how you went.
-I’ll also share some different flavour variations in a future post.
-In the meantime, why not check out some of my other Baking recipes.
+If you want to try a different flavour combination, be sure to check out my recipe for Chicken Sausage Rolls.

 Beef Sausage Rolls